build-trust/ockam-website/src/content/learn/guides/team/engineering_levels.md

     <td>
       <ul>
           <li> Leads projects and/or small teams.</li>
-          <li> Participates in and supports initiatives outside of main area of responsibility.</li>
+          <li> Participates in and supports build initiatives outside of main area of responsibility.</li>
       </ul>
     </td>
     <td>